A must-see for those visiting Japan in the spring! Quiet spots to enjoy spring flowers in the Nanyo region of Ehime Prefecture!

 2. Mount Tomisu [Azalea]

-Every year from late April to mid-May, about 60,000 azaleas bloom on Mount Tomisu, painting the summit pink.
-The mountain looks as if it is wearing a pink hat, and you can enjoy the azaleas in full bloom even from within the city.
+Every year from late April to mid-May, about 60,000 azaleas bloom on Mount Fuji, towering over Ozu City, Ehime Prefecture, painting the summit pink and purple.
+The mountain looks as if it is wearing a pink cap, and you can enjoy the azaleas in full bloom even from the town.

 The photo spot I recommend is a place where you can see Ozu Castle and the azaleas together.
 If you have a telephoto camera, you can take a photo like this!